Color temperature

-Color temperature is the color of light emitted by an idealized opaque, non-reflective body at a particular temperature measured in kelvins.
-The color temperature scale is used to categorize the color of light emitted by other light sources regardless of their temperature.
+Color temperature is a parameter describing the color of a visible light source by comparing it to the color of light emitted by an idealized opaque, non-reflective body.
+The temperature of the ideal emitter that matches the color most closely is defined as the color temperature of the original visible light source.
+The color temperature scale describes only the color of light emitted by a light source, which may actually be at a different (and often much lower) temperature.

-Color temperature is a characteristic of visible light that has important applications in lighting, photography, videography, publishing, manufacturing, astrophysics, horticulture, and other fields.
-In practice, color temperature is meaningful only for light sources that do in fact correspond somewhat closely to the color of some black body, i.e., light in a range going from red to orange to yellow to white to bluish white; it does not make sense to speak of the color temperature of, e.g., a green or a purple light.
-Color temperature is conventionally expressed in kelvins, using the symbol K, a unit of measure for absolute temperature.
+Color temperature has applications in lighting, photography, videography, publishing, manufacturing, astrophysics, and other fields.
+In practice, color temperature is most meaningful for light sources that correspond somewhat closely to the color of some black body, i.e., light in a range going from red to orange to yellow to white to bluish white.
+Although the concept of correlated color temperature extends the definition to any visible light, the color temperature of a green or a purple light rarely is useful information.
+Color temperature is conventionally expressed in kelvins, using the symbol K, which are units for absolute temperature.

-Color temperatures over 5000 K are called "cool colors" (bluish), while lower color temperatures (2700–3000 K) are called "warm colors" (yellowish).
-"Warm" in this context is an analogy to radiated heat flux of traditional incandescent lighting rather than temperature.
+This is distinct from how color temperatures over 5000 K are called "cool colors" (bluish), while lower color temperatures (2700–3000 K) are called "warm colors" (yellowish), exactly the opposite of black-body radiation.
+"Warm" and "cool" in this context is with respect to a traditional aesthetic association of color to warmth or coolness, not a reference to physical black body temperature.
+By the hue-heat hypothesis, low color temperatures psychologically evoke warmth, while high color temperatures evoke coolness.
 The spectral peak of warm-colored light is closer to infrared, and most natural warm-colored light sources emit significant infrared radiation.
 The fact that "warm" lighting in this sense actually has a "cooler" color temperature often leads to confusion.